-Capturing the patient voice in value assessment has been an ongoing objective of the PhRMA Foundation’s Value Assessment Initiative.
-Researchers at the Patient-Driven Values in Healthcare Evaluation (PAVE) Center at the University of Maryland are working to develop a framework for identifying patient-driven value elements for chronic conditions, starting with chronic obstructive pulmonary disease (COPD), childhood allergies, and hepatitis C. A team at the University of Colorado’s Center for Pharmaceutical Value (pValue) is testing methods to allow greater flexibility in accounting for attributes most important to stakeholders in assessing value in health care.
-Others, including the Center for Enhanced Value Assessment (CEVA) at Tufts Medical Center also aim to incorporate broader elements of value into economic evaluations.
+Capturing the patient voice in value assessment has been an ongoing objective of the PhRMA Foundation’s Value Assessment Initiative.3 Researchers at the Patient-Driven Values in Healthcare Evaluation (PAVE) Center4 at the University of Maryland are working to develop a framework for identifying patient-driven value elements for chronic conditions, starting with chronic obstructive pulmonary disease (COPD), childhood allergies, and hepatitis C. A team at the University of Colorado’s Center for Pharmaceutical Value (pValue)5 is testing methods to allow greater flexibility in accounting for attributes most important to stakeholders in assessing value in health care.
+Others, including the Center for Enhanced Value Assessment (CEVA) at Tufts Medical Center6 also aim to incorporate broader elements of value into economic evaluations.

 So, where do we go from here?

 First, we need to identify all pertinent PCOs by disease, and perhaps even by severity of within a specific disease state.
 We can learn from a number of ongoing efforts that aim to identify specific core outcome sets by disease.
-The Core Outcome Measures in Effectiveness Trials (COMET) Initiative, which seeks to establish comprehensive reviews and a searchable database of core outcomes sets, offers a useful model.
-Other efforts such as the ICHOM standard sets, and the Green Park Collaborative’s Core Outcomes Set Initiative are instructive as well.
+The Core Outcome Measures in Effectiveness Trials (COMET) Initiative,7 which seeks to establish comprehensive reviews and a searchable database of core outcomes sets, offers a useful model.
+Other efforts such as the ICHOM standard sets (International Consortium for Health Outcomes Measurement),8 and the Green Park Collaborative’s Core Outcomes Set Initiative9 are instructive as well.

 These projects aim to establish a minimum set of core outcomes to be measured and reported in clinical studies for treatment of specific disease conditions and offer a useful model for how to incorporate patient perspectives into clinical research.
 However, it is not yet clear whether these efforts are sufficient to capture all pertinent PCOs, nor do these efforts appear to specifically link these core outcomes to treatment value.